A simplicial category for higher correspondences: Higher correspondences and simplicial maps

 \section{Higher correspondences and simplicial maps}

 Our goal is to develop results similar to those we introduced above for simplicial sets.
-Making Lurie's claim precise falls within this scope as well.
+Making Lurie's prediction precise falls within this scope as well.
 In order to achieve this we have to develop double category theory for simplicial sets.

-Of course, given that correspondences between simplicial sets cannot be tensored we cannot have an actual double category whose objects are simplicial sets, vertical morphisms are simplicial maps and horizontal morphisms are correspondences.
-Nonetheless we claim that such a double category theory is achievable.
+Of course, given that correspondences between simplicial sets cannot be tensored, we cannot have an actual double category whose objects are simplicial sets, vertical morphisms are simplicial maps and horizontal morphisms are correspondences.
+Nonetheless, we claim that a meaningful double category theory is achievable.

 The key idea we propose is to use simplicial categories instead of double categories.
 This will turn out to make sense from many angles: \begin{itemize} \item Higher correspondences themselves look and feel like simplices.
-Once we define this simplicial structure it is possible to study functors valued in higher correspondences. \item Categories and functors are part of a 2-category, which we recorded as the vertical 2-category of \textbf{Prof}.
+Once we define this simplicial structure it is possible to study functors valued in higher correspondences. \item Categories and functors are part of a 2-category, which we recorded as the vertical 2-category of the double category \textbf{Prof}.
 Simplicial sets and simplicial maps are part of a simplicially enriched category.
 In general, we will see that a simplicial category, looked at from the double categorical perspective, has a vertical \textbf{sSet}-category as part of it.
-Thus the latter become good candidates for our purposes. \item The theory of double colimits is available in simplicial categories. \item Some of the expexted results can be proved, especially a classification of simplicila maps. \end{itemize}
+Thus the latter become good candidates for our purposes. \item The theory of double colimits is available in simplicial categories. \item Some of the expected results can be proved. \end{itemize}